 About the Program

-Using a student-centered and inquiry-based approach, each module features a combination of engaging videos, presentations, interactive and collaborative activities, and a modern language component where applicable.
+Using a student-centered and inquiry-based approach, each module features a combination of video lectures, presentations, collaborative activities, and a modern Greek language component, where applicable.

 Eva Prionas teaches at Stanford University.
 Her expertise has contributed to the advancement of teaching methods and professional development in the field of language education with focus on less commonly taught languages.
 She completed her BA at the National University of Athens, Greece and her Ph.D. in the field of Education at Stanford University.
 She is an advisor to academic language programs and she mentors community-based Greek schools.
 She is the Founder and President of the American Association of Teachers of Modern Greek.

-Grace Erny is a PhD candidate in Classical Archaeology at Stanford University.
+Grace Erny earned her PhD in Classical Archaeology from Stanford University in February 2022.
 Her research focuses on the archaeology and social history of Greece in the first millennium BCE, and her dissertation investigates social inequality and rural communities on the Greek island of Crete.
 Grace has worked as an archaeologist in Greece, Israel, Cyprus, and the United States.
 She currently lives in Athens, Greece.

-Nicole Vakis is a fourth year undergraduate at Stanford University, finishing a major in Sociology and a minor in Psychology.
-She was born and raised in Nicosia, Cyprus where she grew up speaking Greek and English at home.
-She has since been a student in Stanford's Modern Greek Heritage program.
+Nicole Vakis holds a Bachelor's Degree from Stanford University, having studied sociology with a minor in psychology.
+During her undergrad, she was a student in Stanford's Modern Greek Heritage program.
+She currently works as an Admission Counselor at Stanford's Undergraduate Office of Admission.
+Nicole was born and raised in Nicosia, Cyprus where she grew up speaking Greek and English at home.
 She is passionate about diverse social and cultural studies.
 In her free time, she loves cooking, reading, and playing board games.